Parag000/Customer-Churn-Prediction/README.md

    - Tuned hyperparameters with GridSearchCV to optimize recall and F1 score.

 3. **Deployment**:
-   - Built a Streamlit app for real-time churn predictions, processing user inputs through the full pipeline to deliver customer-specific churn probabilities.
+   - Built a Streamlit app for churn predictions, processing user inputs through the full pipeline to deliver customer-specific churn probabilities.

 ---